nmasur/nmasur.github.io/content/posts/corporate-macbook-apple-store.md

 the following:

 > We have some important information about the service of your product.
 Please
-> get in touch as soon as possible—you can contact us at <phone number>.
+> get in touch as soon as possible—you can contact us at (123) 456-7890.

 That seemed a little less than ideal, but I wasn't too worried.
 I called the number and found an automated message directing me to various lines.
 I